 - Sealed is an inspiring company that offers home improvements for better energy efficiency and comfort, while providing the contractors and covering the upfront costs.
 Their customers pay from their actual energy savings.
 To qualify, you will need to provide your contact information.

 - Energy-efficient mortgages (EEM): Homeowners can finance energy efficiency improvements to existing homes, or increase their home buying power with the purchase of a new energy-efficient home.
 The U.S. federal government insures the loans through the Federal Housing Authority (FHA) or Veterans Affairs (VA) programs.
 This allows borrowers who might otherwise be denied loans to pursue energy efficiency, and it secures lenders against loan default.

 - BlocPower offers a 15-year lease program on energy-efficient equipment with no money upfront, providing a means for property owners to save energy and improve tenant comfort.
 You will need to fill out the information to find out if your building is eligible to participate in the program.

 As we often reiterate in our blog posts, a sustainable home is a resilient one.
 Today there is enough research to refute the belief that resilience means more expensive and proves that it can actually mean more affordable and that resilience building development doesn't have to more expensive.

 Still, since building resilience may lead to building beyond code, we can expect more upfront costs, but we must keep in mind that there are financial and non-financial returns that come later.
 In addition, we should and can find ways to reduce upfront and ongoing costs through either funding or discounts/rebates offered by different organizations.

-And last, as we pointed out early on in this post, with the acceleration of extreme weather events (both in magnitude and frequency), we must learn how to manage climate risks and build resilience into our homes and communities.
+And last, as we pointed out early on in this post, with the acceleration of extreme weather events (both in magnitude and frequency), we must learn how to manage climate risks and opportunities, and build resilience into our homes and communities.